 Cybersecurity is once again headline news and continues to get attention from law makers as new laws pass with the hope of closing out cybersecurity vulnerabilities.

-The proposal for this Act was submitted on 15 September 2022, and complements the EU cybersecurity framework, which includes NIS2 (see our FAQs: The EU’s NIS2 Directive) and the EU Cybersecurity Act.
+The main obligations will apply from 11 December 2027, though some provisions will apply earlier.
+This Act complements the EU cybersecurity framework, which includes NIS2 (see our FAQs: EU’s NIS2 Directive) and the EU Cybersecurity Act.

 What is this about?